Improved heralded single-photon source with a photon-number-resolving superconducting nanowire detector: Theoretical Model

-where $\hat{\rho}$ describes an $n$-mode state prior to detection, $\hat{\Pi}$ is the measurement operator corresponding to the detector, $\chi_{\rho}(x)$ is the characteristic function of $\hat{\rho}$ and $\chi_{\Pi}(x)$ is the characteristic function of $\hat{\Pi}$.
-Since the measurement operators describing PNR detectors are not Gaussian operators \cite{leonhardt1997measuring}, unlike threshold detectors, we cannot immediately evaluate Eq. ($\ref{eq:char_int}$) to find the probability of detecting one or more photons for the PNR detector.
-Instead, we model the PNR detector as an effective 2N-port beamsplitter with threshold detectors at each output port \cite{fitch2003photon,Paul1996,feito2009measuring,achilles2004photon}.
-We implement the $2N$-port beamsplitter as a network of beamsplitters forming a so-called ``binary tree" architecture, which has $N$ input and output ports, as shown in Fig. \ref{fig:model} for the case $N=8$.
-To model a PNR detector, photons are injected to an input of the ``top-most" beamsplitter of the tree, which corresponds to input 6 in the figure.
+Since the measurement operators describing PNR detectors are not Gaussian operators \cite{leonhardt1997measuring}, we cannot evaluate Eq.~$\ref{eq:char_int}$ to find the probability of detecting one or more photons for the PNR detector.
+Instead, we model the PNR detector as an effective $2N$-port beamsplitter with threshold detectors at each output port \cite{fitch2003photon,Paul1996,feito2009measuring,achilles2004photon}.
+We implement the $2N$-port beamsplitter as a network of beamsplitters forming a so-called ``binary tree" architecture, which has $N$ input and output ports, as depicted in Fig. \ref{fig:model} for the case $N=8$.

+To model a PNR detector, photons are injected to an input of the ``top-most" beamsplitter of the tree, e.g. input 6 in Fig. \ref{fig:model}.
 The detection of photons with the PNR SNSPD is modeled as detection events from any combination of threshold detectors at the output ports of the tree.
 For an input Fock state $\ket{n}$, the probability that multiple photons arrive to the same output port is negligible when $N\gg n$, corresponding to ideal photon number discrimination.
 In this case, the number of detection events equals the number of input photons.
 For $N\sim n$, the probability of multiple photons arriving to the same output port is non-negligible, corresponding to non-ideal photon number discrimination.
 In this case, the number of detection events does not equal the number of input photons.
 Therefore, the depth of the tree $k=\log_2(N)$, is a figure of merit for photon number discrimination.

-Therefore, the depth of the tree $k=\log_2(N)$, is a figure of merit for photon number discrimination.
-A schematic of the binary tree model for $k = 3$ is shown in Fig. \ref{fig:model}, where $\eta_{s_1}$, $\eta_{s_2}$, and $\eta_i$ denote the efficiencies (including all coupling and detection losses) of the signal 1, signal 2, and idler paths, respectively.
-We use the schematic depicted in Fig. \ref{fig:model} and employ characteristic function techniques for Gaussian states to find analytical expressions for single-photon detection probabilities from the PNR SNSPD, as well as twofold and threefold coincidence probabilities of photons in signal 1, signal 2, and idler paths, as a function of the $\eta_{s_1}, \eta_{s_2}, \eta_i$ and $k$.
-These expressions are then used to calculate $g^2(0)$ from Eq. (\ref{eq:g2_eq}).
-Moreover, we use our model to define the single photon discrimination efficiency of the PNR detector as: